mobxjs/mobx/docs/intro/overview.md

 ## 2. Create a view that responds to changes in the State

-We didn't make our `appState` observable just for nothing;
+We didn't make our `appState` observable for nothing;
 you can now create views that automatically update whenever relevant data in the `appState` changes.
 MobX will find the minimal way to update your views.
 This single fact saves you tons of boilerplate and is [wickedly efficient](https://mendix.com/tech-blog/making-react-reactive-pursuit-high-performing-easily-maintainable-react-apps/).